hoquocthien/EHNet-Efficient-Hybrid-Network-with-Dual-Attention-for-Image-Deblurring/Readme.md

-# EHNet Efficient Hybrid Network with Dual Attention for Image Deblurring
+# EHNet: Efficient Hybrid Network with Dual Attention for Image Deblurring

 Quoc-Thien Ho, Minh-Thien Duong, Seongsoo Lee and Min-Cheol Hong
 > Abstract: The motion of an object or camera platform makes the acquired image blurred.
 This degradation